Greenhouse gas emission statistics - emission inventories

 Trends in greenhouse gas emissions

-The trends in emissions of all greenhouse gases are covered in this article: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and natrium trifluoride (NF3) in all sectors of the inventories, including international aviation, including indirect CO2 emissions and excluding emissions or removals from land use, land use change and forestry (LULUCF), in line with the EU international headline target of 20 % reduction of GHG emissions by 2020.
+This article presents trends in emissions of all greenhouse gases, namely: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and natrium trifluoride (NF3).
+Data presented in this article include emissions from international aviation and exclude emissions or removals from land use, land use change and forestry (LULUCF).

 The driving forces behind GHG (e.g. increased energy use, etc.) are not discussed here, nor are the impacts of climate change on human activities.
 For an analysis of the driving forces behind emissions, based on Eurostat statistics, see the article Climate change - driving forces.

 Figure 1 shows that there was a general downward trend to emissions during the 1990–1999 period (aside from a relative peak in 1996, when a cold winter led to an increase in heating requirements).
-From 1999 to 2006 the evolution of greenhouse gas emissions within the EU-28 remained relatively unchanged, although it started falling at a modest pace through to 2008.
+From 1999 to 2008 the evolution of greenhouse gas emissions within the EU remained relatively unchanged.
 The year 2009 saw a sharp drop in emissions as a consequence of the global financial and economic crisis and the resulting reduced industrial activity.
 Emissions increased in 2010 and decreased again from 2011 onward.
-In 2015, GHG emissions slightly increased compared to 2014.
-In 2016 the decreasing tendency returned.
-Emissions increased by 0.7 % (30 million tonnes of CO2-equivalents) between 2016 and 2017.
+Between 2015 and 2017, GHG emissions had slightly been increasing.
+In 2019 emissions decreased by 3.8 % (149 million tonnes of CO2-equivalents) compared to 2018 levels.

 Source data for tables and graphs